Earlier this year I met the very lovely – and utterly compelling – Violet Fenn. It’s fair to say she’s one of my top internet crushes.

 This all sounds wonderfully independent, but there are downsides.
 As I’ve already made clear, pleasing yourself work-wise often means that you have to compromise when it comes to income.
 To further complicate my personal situation, my husband has – at the age of forty – recently take voluntary redundancy from the civil service to start a new life as a composer of music and sound effects for computer games.
 Not the most stable of career moves, for sure.

-It’s certainly brought difficulties – I’m writing this post to the soundtrack of very loud and repetitive (artificial) gunfire, and having someone else around the house all day has certainly been a shock to the system (please God don’t let him realise how much time I spend on Pinterest).
+It’s certainly brought difficulties – I’m writing this post to the soundtrack of very loud and repetitive (artificial) gunfire, and having someone else around the house all day has certainly been a shock to the system (please God don’t let him realize how much time I spend on Pinterest).
 On the plus side, there’s nothing like looking at a rapidly-dwindling bank account to get your head down.

 I guess that what I’m really saying is that no one has to conform if they don’t want to, and nor is there a time limit on making up your mind.
 The worst thing you could do is to take other people’s advice to heart.
 My mother told me at the age of thirty that I’d ‘had my chance and blown it, so get a shop job and be done with’.
 I didn’t know whether to be more offended that she considered working in Asda to be the lowest employment option (I’ve done my time in supermarkets and quite enjoyed it, actually), or the fact that she honestly considered it acceptable to tell her own child to give up hope of ever being professionally content.
 She was wrong, and so is anyone who tells you that you should have a Plan by now.